AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 First, the loop invariant should be provable in the first iteration of the loop (INIT).
-To achieve this property, the loop invariant's initialization can be debugged like any failing proof attempt using strategies from the Proof of Program Integrity course (see :doc:`03_Proof_Of_Program_Integrity#debug-failed-proof-attempts`).
+To achieve this property, the loop invariant's initialization can be debugged like any failing proof attempt using strategies for :ref:`Debugging Failed Proof Attempts`.

 Next, the loop invariant should be precise enough to allow proving absence of runtime errors both in statements from the loop's body (INSIDE) and in